iterative/dvc.org/content/docs/use-cases/versioning-data-and-model-files/tutorial.md

 $ git tag -a "v2.0" -m "model v2.0, 2000 images"
 ```

 That's it!
-We have tracked a second dataset, model, and metrics versioned DVC,
+We've tracked the second version of the dataset, model, and metrics
-and the DVC-files that point to them committed with Git.
-Let's now look at how
+in DVC and committed the DVC-files that point to them with Git.
+Now let's look
-DVC can help us go back to the previous version if we need to.
+at how DVC can help us go back to the previous version if we need to.

 ## Switching between workspace versions